B6NH/Latex/README.md

 # Latex

-Latex Tutorials - A Primer
+Latex with the book "Latex Tutorials - A Primer" by Indian TEX Users Group